Eubie Blake: Music

-In 1912, Blake began playing in vaudeville with James Reese Europe's Society Orchestra, which accompanied Vernon and Irene Castle's ballroom dance act.
-The band played ragtime music, which was still quite popular.
-Shortly after World War I, Blake formed a vaudeville musical act, the Dixie Duo, with performer Noble Sissle.
+Shortly after World War I, Blake ceased his partnership with Jones and formed a vaudeville musical act, the Dixie Duo, with performer Noble Sissle.
 After vaudeville, they began work on a musical revue, Shuffle Along, which incorporated songs they had written, and had a book written by F. E. Miller and Aubrey Lyles.
 When it premiered in June 1921, Shuffle Along became the first hit musical on Broadway written by and about African Americans.
 It also introduced hit songs such as "I'm Just Wild About Harry" and "Love Will Find a Way".
 Rudolf Fisher insisted that Shuffle Along "had ruined his favorite places of African-American sociability in Harlem" due to the influx of white patrons.
 Its reliance on "stereotypical black stage humor" and "the primitivist conventions of cabaret," in the words of Thomas Brothers, made the show a hit, running for 504 performances with three years of national tours.

-Blake made his first recordings in 1917, for the Pathé record label and for Ampico piano rolls.
-In the 1920s he recorded for the Victor and Emerson labels, among others.

 In 1923, Blake made three films for Lee de Forest in de Forest's Phonofilm sound-on-film process: Noble Sissle and Eubie Blake, featuring their song "Affectionate Dan"; Sissle and Blake Sing Snappy Songs, featuring "Sons of Old Black Joe" and "My Swanee Home"; and Eubie Blake Plays His Fantasy on Swanee River, featuring Blake performing his "Fantasy on Swanee River".
 These films are preserved in the Maurice Zouary film collection in the Library of Congress collection.
 Blake also appeared in Warner Brothers' 1932 short film Pie, Pie Blackbird with the Nicholas Brothers, Nina Mae McKinney and Noble Sissle.
 That year, he and his orchestra also provided most of the music for the film Harlem Is Heaven.

+In 1927 Blake's partnership with Noble Sissle came to an end when Sissle relocated to Europe.
+He resumed a collaboration with Broadway Jones beginning with performances at Loew's State Theatre in November 1927.
+Blake then joined Jones for an extended engagement at the Royal Poinciana Hotel in Palm Beach, Florida where Jones had often performed since 1915.
+The pair then formed their own theatre troupe, and toured a new show in vaudeville's Orpheum Circuit called Shuffle Along Jr. after the earlier musical with some of the same performers from the earlier work.
+The duo then performed together in numerous musical revues in the early 1930s; including touring ones led by Fanchon and Marco and the Broadway musical revue Blackbirds of 1930.
+Blake also played in a band founded by Jones until either 1932 or 1933 when financial pressures during the Great Depression led Jones to end the collaboration.
+The pair later reunited briefly in the mid 1930s for performances with the Monarch Symphonic Band in Harlem.